abdur-rahman54/Docker/iris-model/README.md

 	You should replace 'iris-classification' with your own image name if you used a different name during the build process.

+## Usage

+This implementation is designed for offline Docker usage and is intended for use on your local machine only.
+You can deploy and run the Docker container locally to perform iris classification tasks.
+If you wish to deploy it in a production environment or make it accessible over a network, additional configuration and setup will be required.

 ## Contributing

 Contributions are welcome!
 If you have alternative solutions, improvements, or additional resources, please feel free to submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.